 The revenue collected during the FTR auctions is distributed to market participants.
 The ISO tariff includes provisions that allocate this FTR auction revenue back to congestion-paying load-serving entities and transmission customers or owners that have supported the transmission system.
-The tariff provides two broad classes of participants for the allocation of auction revenues: holders of Qualified Upgrade Awards (QUAs) and holders of Auction Revenue Rights (ARRs).
-QUAs are assigned to entities that have improved the system's transmission capacity through specific projects, such as generation interconnections, and have accepted QUAs as compensation for a portion of the construction and maintenance of the improved infrastructure rather than network service rights payments.
+The tariff provides two broad classes of participants for the allocation of auction revenues: holders of Incremental Auction Revenue Rights (IARRs) and holders of Auction Revenue Rights (ARRs).
+IARRs are granted to entities that have improved the system's transmission capacity through specific projects, such as generation interconnections, as compensation for a portion of the construction and maintenance of the improved infrastructure rather than network service rights payments.
 ARRs are the mechanism used to distribute the remainder of the auction revenue to congestion-paying LSEs and transmission customers that have supported the transmission system.